 One of the most powerful features of the Aligner Series is the assistance given to the alignment technician when performing adjustments on a vehicle.
-These features are on the Adjust menu, and are accessed through the Adjust icon, located on all Readings Screens.
+These features are on the Adjust screen, and are accessed through the Adjust icon, located on the Home Alignment screen, and from the Adjust button on the toolbar when alignment readings are displayed.